 We believe that an exchange of information between Parties to share experience pursuant to Article 6.2 of the Protocol would be helpful in supporting further considerations and options for the development of the Protocol.

-We therefore propose the preparation by the Working Group of the Protocol, of a report synthesising such exchange of information among Parties and information provided in the meeting documents of the 6th meeting of the Working Group of the Parties, for consideration and possible adoption by the Meeting of the Parties.
+We therefore propose the preparation by the Working Group of the Protocol, of a report synthesising such exchange of information among Parties and relevant stakeholders and information provided in the meeting documents of the 6th meeting of the Working Group of the Parties, for consideration and possible adoption by the Meeting of the Parties.
 This report would provide concrete information on areas for potential development of the Protocol and cover options for Parties to envisage more extensive requirements than contained in the Protocol.

 Furthermore, interested Parties wishing to propose formal amendments of the Protocol pursuant to its Article 20 may take this report into account.